-The Politics and Policy in Education Special Interest Group (SIG) provides a space within which AARE members can present, discuss and debate research on the production, enactment and impacts of politics and policy in relation to educational issues.
+The Politics and Policy in Education SIG provides a space within which AARE members can present, discuss and debate research on the production, enactment and impacts of politics and policy in relation to educational issues.
 The SIG includes members engaged in quantitative, qualitative, interpretive, critical, ethnographic and comparative methodological approaches.
 It brings together researchers from a broad variety of disciplines and professional areas to foster and support the conduct, collaboration, dissemination, discussion and application of research on education policy and politics.
 Given the importance placed on education by governments and non-government organisations in achieving economic, social, cultural and political ends, this SIG provides a space within which the processes, practices and effects of politics and policy in education are foregrounded.

 - work focusing on a variety of phenomena, including (but not limited to) the work of:

 - policy actors,

 - the role and impacts of different forms of data, and

 - the impacts of policies on education settings.